ffsolutions/php-algorand-sdk/README.md

 - Algorand algod, kmd, indexer

 ## Frameworks Compatibility
-This SDK was developed to support several PHP Frameworks, tested with Native Frameworks, FFS, Laravel, Lumen and Codeigniter, new ones will be tested soon.
+This SDK was developed to support several PHP Frameworks, tested with Native Frameworks, FFS, Laravel, Lumen, Yii and Codeigniter, new ones will be tested soon.
-In the SDK folder you will find the setups.
+In the "sdk" folder you will find the setup suggestions.

 ## Quick start